Accessibility Tools

 • Fracture

-• Nerve damage
+• Nerve Damage

-• Deep vein thrombosis (blood clot)
+• DVT (blood clot)

 • Leg length inequality

-What Does Postoperative Care for Anterior Hip Replacement Involve?
+What does Post Operative Care for Anterior Hip Replacement Involve?

-• Participate in physical therapy to restore hip function and strength.
+• Participate in physical therapy to restore hip function and strength

 What is Robotic Total Hip Replacement?